How to Improve Employee Efficiencies With An HR Mobile App

-A web-based employee portal is not a substitute for a mobile app.
+A web-based employee portal is not a substitute for an employee self-service iOS or Android mobile app.
 Those only perform well from laptop or desktop devices, and we already know that your staff prefers to use their phones.
 Plus, your team may not even have access to a computer throughout the day.

 Can employees access a web-based portal from their smartphone?
 Sure.
 But the experience won’t be user-friendly.
 Mobile apps are faster and more responsive than mobile websites.